Atlantisphere/Quantum-Morphic-Fields/README.md

 cd Quantum-Morphic-Fields
 ```

+### Linux or BSD Like Unix (MacOS)
+You should be able to congigure your engironment with the provided env-setup.sh file,
+This will tell you the things you dont have and suggest where to get them

 ### Windows
-You should be able to congigure your engironment with the provided env-setup.sh file

-### Linux or BSD Like Unix (MacOS)
-You should be able to congigure your engironment with the provided env-setup.bat file
+You should be able to congigure your engironment with the provided env-setup.bat file,
+this will tell you the things you dont have and suggest where to get them

 ### Finally
 You will need to change the value in the .env within the root of this repo to enter yout IBM QUANTUM API key.